 every Monday morning except for Monday Holidays

-I will offer a brief period of mindful meditation and suggest something to reflect on for the week.
+I will offer a brief period of mindful meditation, and, coupled with poetry or a reading, suggest something to reflect on for the week.
 Everyone is welcome, no matter what level of experience.

 ( if you don’t already have ZOOM it is a FREE app that you can download to your phone tablet or computer use this link https://zoom.us/download)